mponce0/covid19.analytics/README.md

 We are working in the development of *modelling* capabiltiies.
 A preliminar prototype has been included and can be accessed using the `simple.SIR.model` function, which implements a simple SIR (Survival-Infected-Recovered) ODE model using the actual data of the virus.

+### Summary of "covid19" Functions

+Function  | description
+---	 | ---
+ `covid19.data` |  obtain live worlwide data from the JHU repository
+ ---
+ `report.summary`  |  summarize the current situation, will download the latest data and summarize different quantities `tots.per.location`  |  compute totals per region and plot time series for that specific region/country `growth.rate`  |  compute changes and growth rates per region and plot time series for that specific region/country `totals.plt`   |  plots in a static and interactive plot total number of cases per day `live.map`     |  interactive map displaying cases around the world
+---
+ `simple.SIR.model`  |
+ ---

 ## Installation
 For using the "covi19" package, first you will need to install it.